benjithaimmortal/monjibram/_posts/0000-00-00-jekyll-custom-post-types.md

 ## Templates gonna template
 You can stamp out as many of these templates as you want.
-In the example above we made 3 pages (apples, bananas, asian pears), evidenced by the iteration on the final section.
+In the example above we made 3 pages (with apples, bananas, asian pears), evidenced by the iteration on the final section.

 I cannot emphasize enough how exactly the same as WordPress post meta this is, because *it is post meta*.
 A CMS easily adds a graphical interface to the process for people who don't want to deal in yaml, but the yaml itself is easy to read.